Nelson Trad Filho

 Nelson Trad Filho (born 5 September 1961), better known as Nelsinho Trad, is a Brazilian physician and politician, affiliated with the Social Democratic Party (PSD), is currently a senator for Mato Grosso do Sul.
 Son of the politician Nelson Trad Sr., he graduated in Medicine from Universidade Gama Filho in Rio de Janeiro, Brazil.
 Physician specializing in General Surgery, Urology, Occupational Medicine and Public Health.

-He was married to Maria Antonieta Amorim, with whom he has two children.
-He is currently married to Keilla Soares, with whom he is the father of a girl.
+He is married to Keilla Soares, with whom he is the father of a girl.

 Career

 He began his political career as deputy director of Previsul (Instituto de Previdência do Estado de Mato Grosso do Sul) in the government of Pedro Pedrossian.

 Affiliated with the Brazilian Labor Party (PTB), he was elected councilor for Campo Grande in 1992 and re-elected successively in 1996 and 2000.
 In the biennium 2001/2002 he chaired the City Council.